google/go-containerregistry/pkg/v1/remote/transport/README.md

-This is heavily used by the [`remote`](https://godoc.org/github.com/google/go-containerregistry/pkg/v1/remote) package, which implements higher level image-centric functionality, but this is useful if want to interact directly with the registry to do something that `remote` doesn't support, e.g. [to handle with schema 1 images](https://github.com/google/go-containerregistry/pull/509).
+This is heavily used by the [`remote`](https://godoc.org/github.com/google/go-containerregistry/pkg/v1/remote) package, which implements higher level image-centric functionality, but this package is useful if you want to interact directly with the registry to do something that `remote` doesn't support, e.g. [to handle with schema 1 images](https://github.com/google/go-containerregistry/pull/509).

 This package also includes some [error